Jürgen Wattenberg

 U-162 9 Sep 1941 3 Sep 1942 3 patrols (162 days)

-At the beginning of the war Jürgen Wattenberg was among the crew of the famous pocket battleship Admiral Graf Spee, which was scuttled off Montevideo, Uruguay in December 1939.
+At the beginning of the war Jürgen Wattenberg was navigation officer of the famous pocket battleship Admiral Graf Spee, which was scuttled off Montevideo, Uruguay in December 1939.
 He escaped from internment and reached Germany in May 1940.

-In October 1940 he joined the U-boat force.
-His boat was sunk on its third patrol in September 1942 by three British destroyers near the Bahamas.
+He joined the U-boat force in October 1940.
+He served as commander-in-training (Kommandantenschüler) on U-103 before commissioning the type IXC U-162 in September 1941.
+His boat was sunk on its third patrol in September 1942 by three British destroyers northeast of Trinidad.

 One of the oldest Commanders

-Jürgen Wattenberg was one of the oldest U-boat commanders of WWII to depart on patrol when he took his boat U-162 out from Kiel, Germany on 7 Feb 1942.
-Wattenberg was little over 41 years old at the time.
-He would be extremely successful on this boat before being captured on his third patrol after sinking 14 ships for over 82,000 GRT.
+Jürgen Wattenberg was one of the oldest U-boat commanders of WWII to depart on patrol when he took U-162 out from Kiel, Germany on 7 Feb 1942.
+He was a little over 41 years old at the time.
+He enjoyed considerable success as captain of U-162 before being captured, sinking 14 ships with a total of over 82,000 GRT.

 Eventful captivity

-He spent more than three years in Allied captivity.
-He arrived at Fort Hunt in September, 1942.
-On 16 October, 1942 he was transferred to the POW camp at Crossville.
-On 27 January, 1944 he was transferred to the camp at Papago Park.
-He was one of the 25 POWs who escaped from this camp during the night of 23-24 December, 1944, and remained at large the longest, until 28 January.
+Wattenberg spent more than three years in Allied captivity.
+He arrived at Fort Hunt, Virgina in September 1942 and was then transferred to Crossville POW camp, Tennessee on 16 October.
+On 27 January 1944 he was moved again, to the camp at Papago Park, Scottsdale, Arizona.
+He organised and led the escape of 25 POWs from this camp during the night of 23-24 December 1944, and remained at large the longest, until 28 January.

-In February, 1946 Wattenberg was transferred to Camp Shanks, and from there to a compound in the British zone of Germany near Münster, before finally being released.
-Later he became manager of the Lübeck branch of Bavaria & St. Pauli Brewery.
+Wattenberg was transferred to Camp Shanks, Orangeburg, NY in February 1946, and from there to a compound in the British zone of Germany near Münster before finally being released.
+He later became manager of the Lübeck branch of the Bavaria & St. Pauli Brewery.

 Sources